 impact of british colonization

-The impact of British colonization on the indigenous peoples of Australia reveals a complex and heartbreaking tale of resilience and struggle.
+The effects of British colonization on the native peoples of Australia tell a poignant and intricate story of perseverance and hardship.

 On one hand, the arrival of the British brought about significant changes in the lives of the indigenous communities.